-The main objective was to increase click-throughs on the “Add-to-Cart” Button their product page.
+The main objective was to increase click-throughs on the “Add-to-Cart” button on their product page.

 The test was run on the dynamic product page.
 They used VWO’s advanced mode to create a test that runs across thousands of dynamic product pages on Taylor Gifts.

 Here’s what the original product page looked like: